 You’re not actually allergic to cat hair.

-Cat allergies are caused by a tiny, lightweight protein called Fel d 1.
+What you’re reacting to is actually a tiny, lightweight protein called Fel d 1.
 This protein is found in a cat’s saliva, urine, and dander.

 While cat fur doesn’t cause allergies in and of itself, it is a key way that saliva and dander are shed throughout the environment.
 When cats groom themselves, their fur sheds, and it carries the allergy-causing protein with it.